 We can fuse different antigens of interest (specific to tumors or for infectious disease), to LLO making this a versatile platform technology.
-Our first Lm-LLO based immunotherapy, ADXS-HPV, uses a HPV derived antigen that is present in HPV associated diseases such as CIN, cervical cancer and head and neck cancer.
+Our first Lm -LLO based immunotherapy, ADXS-HPV, uses an antigen that is present in HPV.
+HPV induced disease include CIN, cervical cancer, and cancer, vulvar cancer, penile cancer, head and neck cancer, and others.
 ADXS-PSA is directed against PSA, an important antigen in prostate cancer.
-ADXS-HER2 is directed to HER2, an antigen found in HER2 expressing cancers such as breast, gastric, bladder, pancreatic, and ovarian cancer By varying the antigen, we create different therapeutic agents that induce an immune response that should be useful in treating multiple disease states.
+ADXS-cHER2 that uses Advaxis proprietary chimeric HER2 antigen is directed to HER2, an antigen found in HER2 expressing cancers such as breast, gastric, bladder, pancreatic, CNS, and ovarian cancer By varying the antigen, we create different therapeutic agents that induce an immune response that should be useful in treating multiple disease states.